KingHaremIII/Algorithm10/README.md

         }
     }
     /*
-    juge whether satisfied or not found.
+    judege whether satisfied or not found.
     */
     if (target == array[mid]) {
         return mid;